EmmyAnieDev/Laravel_Beginner_To_Advance/README.md

 -   It is widely used for enabling real-time data updates, push notifications, and live interactions between clients and servers without the need for complex infrastructure setup.

 -   _IN BROADCASTING, WE BROADCAST EVENT FROM THE CONTROLLER AND NOT FIRE EVENT_

+##  BROADCASTING - CHANNELS

+-   In Pusher and similar real-time platforms, Channels are used to organize events and messages for real-time communication.

+-   They come in three types: Public, Private, and Presence.
+Each has specific use cases and levels of access control.

+-   Public Channels: This is the type of Channel that any client can subscribe to without authentication. (e.g. Live sports scores.
+Stock market updates.
+Public announcements.).

+-   Private Channels: This is the type of Channel that require user authentication before subscribing. (e.g. WhatsApp group.
+Facebook Messenger Stock market updates.
+Public announcements.).

+-   User-specific notifications (e.g., order updates for a specific customer).

+-   Content restricted to logged-in users or premium members.

+-   Presence Channels: A special type of Private Channel with added functionality to track and broadcast user presence information (e.g., online/offline status).

+-   Showing a list of users in a chat room.

+-   Collaborative applications (e.g., a live document editor showing who is currently editing, Google Docs, chat apps).